-Post-traumatic stress disorder (PTSD), is known by several other names like shell shock, delayed stress disorder, delayed stress syndrome, battle fatigue syndrome, post-traumatic stress syndrome (PTSS), and railway stress syndrome.
-It is a serious psychological condition that can develop after you have witnessed or experienced a traumatic or extremely stressful event that may include perception of danger, life threating, or distressing shock.
+Post-traumatic stress disorder (PTSD), is known by several other names like shell shock, delayed post-traumatic stress disorder, delayed stress syndrome, delayed PTSD symptoms, battle fatigue syndrome, post-traumatic stress syndrome (PTSS), and railway stress syndrome.
+It is a serious psychological condition that can develop after you have witnessed or experienced a traumatic or extremely stressful event that may include a perception of danger, life-threatening, or distressing shock.
 PTSD is a long-term consequence of a traumatic experience that leads to anxiety, fear, feeling helpless, panic, or horror.

 Post-traumatic stress disorder (PTSD) is usually activated by experiencing or witnessing a disturbing life event.
 The majority of individuals who go through traumatic events might have short-term difficulty adjusting and coping.
 Other reactions might include fear, shock, anger, nervousness, and guilt, etc. With time and good self-care, these Post-Traumatic Stress Disorder symptoms usually get better.
-For a person with PTSD, the feelings are persistent and can increase to a level where it negatively impacts day to day functioning.
+For a person with complex PTSD symptoms, the feelings are persistent and can increase to a level where it negatively impacts day-to-day functioning.

-People with PTSD have symptoms that last longer than one month and they are not able to function as they did before the distressing event.
-Getting an effective psychological evaluation and treatment, or potential medications, after the activation of PTSD symptoms can be helpful to reduce the Post-Traumatic Stress Disorder symptoms and improve daily life functioning.
+People with complex PTSD signs and symptoms that last longer than one month and they are not able to function as they did before the distressing event.
+Getting an effective psychological evaluation and treatment, or potential medications, after the activation of PTSD signs and symptoms can be helpful to reduce the Post Traumatic Stress Disorder symptoms and improve daily life functioning.

 What causes Post-Traumatic Stress Disorder?

-Post-Traumatic Stress Disorder can occur after an extremely frightening or stressful event, or after a persistent traumatic experience.
-PTSD develops in about 1 in 3 people who go through a severe traumatic experience.
-Women are four times more affected than men.
-The types of events that can lead to PTSD include:
+Post-Traumatic Stress Disorder can occur after an extremely frightening or stressful event or after a persistent traumatic experience.
+PTSD symptoms and signs develop in about 1 in 3 people who go through a severe traumatic experience.
+Signs of PTSD in women are more common than the signs of PTSD in men.
+The types of events that can lead to severe PTSD symptoms include:

 - severe accidents